jangwonkim-cocel/BPQL/README.md

 # Belief Projection-Based Reinforcement Learning for Environments with Delayed Feedback
 This repository contains the PyTorch implementation of Belief Projection-Based Q-Learning (BPQL) introduced in the paper:

-**Belief Projection-Based Reinforcement Learning for Environments with Delayed Feedback** by Jangwon Kim et al., presented at Advances in Neural Information Processing Systems (NeurIPS) 2023.
+**Belief Projection-Based Reinforcement Learning for Environments with Delayed Feedback** by Jangwon Kim et al., presented at Advances in Neural Information Processing Systems (NeurIPS), 2023.

 ## Paper Link